stivenm16/devToolkit/README.md

 ## Introduction

-Awesome Dev Toolkit is a web application designed to provide developers with a set of useful tools and resources for their daily work.
+Dev Toolkit is a web application designed to provide developers with a set of useful tools and resources for their daily work.
 It includes stateless components that can be easily copied and pasted, as well as guides for creating custom components and basic games.

 ## Features